 There are also some places wearing soft willow branches or hanging the branches on gates during Qingming Festival to exorcise evil spirits.
-Because a Buddhist Goddess Guanyin often show up to save living beings with a willow branch in a vase of water.
+Because a Buddhist Goddess Guanyin often shows up to save living beings with a willow branch in a vase of water.
 People believe that the goddess uses the mysterious water and willow branches to scare away evils.

-Another saying of the custom of hanging willow branches on Qingming Festival is to commemorate Jie Zitui (see the “origin” below).
+Another saying of the custom of hanging willow branches on the Qingming Festival is to commemorate Jie Zitui (see the “origin” below).

 Sweet Green Rice Balls, Qingtuan (青团) in Chinese